alan-david-223/alan-david-223/README.md

 I'm studying development for mobile Apps at the Universidad de La Matanza.
 Although i'm inexperienced, I'm currently looking for my first job and reinforce all the knowledge I already got from my first year at Unlam.

 ## Currently learning:
--Java
+- Java
--HTML
+- HTML
--CSS
+- CSS
--SQL
+- SQL

 ## I'm working on:
--Learning to code games through the Godot engine.
+- Learning to code games through the Godot engine.
--I looking to learn C++ / C# as well
+- I looking to learn C++ / C# as well
--I also make and mix my own music!I still have lots to learn, but I've uploaded some mixes to Soundcloud: https://soundcloud.com/aenris
+- I also make and mix my own music!I still have lots to learn, but I've uploaded some mixes to Soundcloud: https://soundcloud.com/aenris

 ## Contact:
 E-mail! alandavid223@gmail.com